 Chnagahn - Bug Pot Party

 The first step to making Chnagahn is to make the broth.
 Water is boiled with bone and mushroom to create a heavy stock, then seasoned with flavorful fungi and animal blood.
-The broth is kept heated once served, with the flavor of the stew changing as ingredients are dipped, boiled and added throughout the meal.
+The broth is kept heated once served, with the stew's flavor changing as ingredients are dipped, boiled, and added throughout the meal.

-Chnagahn is a popular dish and enjoyed by nearly everyone.
-While some of the very wealthy consider it a peasant's dish, to say so out loud would be a black mark on their social standing.
+Chnagahn is a popular dish across Araea, enjoyed by nearly everyone, rich or poor.
+While some nobles consider it a peasant's dish, saying so out loud is unwise.
 To say "he doesn't like Chnagahn" is to levy a subtle condemnation of someone's character and good taste.
-But the stew is most commonly consumed by the working and middle class.
-At the end of a long week of work, Chnagahn is a pleasant and relaxing comfort enjoyed with friends and plenty of alcohol.
+The stew is most commonly consumed by the working and middle class.
+At the end of a long season of work, Chnagahn is a pleasant and relaxing comfort enjoyed with friends and plenty of alcohol.
+That is not to say it is not appreciated by the wealthy.
+There is no better way to sign a deal or alliance than with an ostentatious Chnagahn.

 Traditions and Customs